therecluse26/restrict/README.md

 # restrict
-A simple cross-framework authorization library
+Restrict is a simple cross-framework authorization library that aims to make basic frontend authorization as simple and flexible as possible.
+This library aims for framework-agnosticism, performance and simplicity.
+Permission handling should not be difficult.